danielarmengolaltayo/me/unidirectionality-of-links.md

 [8] "First we need to understand how we got here by challenging the methodologies and narratives that are augmenting the individualism of our modern society of the spectacle and feeding the toxicity of the digital economy with user-centered designs for selfish desires and other '*move fast and break things*' manifestations as the lean startups or hackathons."
 The Everything manifesto https://www.iam-internet.com/everything

 [9] "The term 'hypertext' (which gave birth to the term 'hyperlink') was originally coined by the pre-internet pioneer Ted Nelson in 1963.
 Nelson's vision for hypertext significantly differed from its eventual interpretation in that he proposed two-way links between information, rather than the now ubiquitous one-way web links later outlined by Tim Berners-Lee.
 Nelson saw Berners-Lee's work as a gross over-simplification of his original vision resulting in '*ever-breaking links, links going outward only, quotes you can't follow to their origins, no version management, no rights management*'."
 Ted Hunt on "The history of the hyperlink". http://www.ted-hunt.com/HYPERLINKS/index.html

+[10] "If a man does not know to what port he is steering, no wind is favourable to him."
+Seneca

+[11] "Insanity is doing the same thing over and over again, but expecting different results."
+Albert Einstein